Case Study

 Designing for Real Conversations, Not Documentation

-Rather than forcing users to translate dense ERC rules on the fly, the system surfaces clear guidance at the moment of need, helping teams respond with confidence, consistency, and credibility.
+Rather than forcing users to interpret dense ERC rules on the fly, the system surfaced clear guidance at the moment of need so teams could respond with more confidence and consistency.

 Customer Archetypes as the Primary Entry Point

-Instead of organizing content by policy or regulation, the experience is anchored around nine customer archetypes that reflect common mental states encountered during ERC conversations.
+Instead of organizing content by policy or regulation, the experience was anchored around nine customer archetypes reflecting common mindsets in ERC conversations.

-This structure allows teams to quickly recognize who they are talking to and tailor their response without searching or guessing.
+This let teams quickly recognize who they were talking to and tailor their response without searching or guessing.

 Customer archetypes were elevated to the primary navigation, allowing teams to quickly anchor conversations around real client mindsets rather than searching static documentation.
 This structure helped sales and support respond with clarity and confidence in live interactions.